 Happy Saturday!
 Every week, I send out an email with my upcoming shows, one thing I think is great, one thing that made me laugh, and one thing I found interesting.

-As always, you can find my schedule with all upcoming dates online here.
+I'll be announcing more shows in 2019.
+As always, you'll be able to find my schedule with all upcoming dates online here.

 Thanks for reading!
 If you like these emails, please forward to a friend or come say hi at a live show.
 If you're reading this for the first time (maybe someone forwarded you this email?), you can subscribe here.